iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ~~~

 This is a namespace definition.
 It tells us that the code in this file
-is in the namespace `training-day`.
+belongs to the namespace `training-day`.
 There are no dots in the namespace
-name as there is no directories under `src`, just the lonely file
+name as there are no directories under `src`, just the lonely file
 `training_day.clj`.

 <alert>

 See how the namespace is called `training-day`, but the file is
 `training_day.clj`?
 This is intentional.
-If a namespace name has an
+If a namespace name has a
 hyphen, the corresponding file name should have an underscore.

 </alert>

-We are at cross roads.
+We are at crossroads.
 Choose to right set of instructions based on
 your REPL.

 <info>